-Responsibility: Delegation holder or faculty or division finance manager
+Responsibility: Delegation holder or Faculty Finance and Planning Manager or Division Support Manager

 - i.
 Ensure terms of loan are clearly documented to avoid risk of disputes. - ii.
 Arrange for loan to be recorded on Local Asset Register as 'On loan to the University from [lender]'. - iii.
 Notify the Insurance Office in Legal & Risk of the loan.